 Brennan frowned and turned away leaving the people to muddle through their options.
 He couldn't help but marvel at the irony of that statement, and it was hard not to laugh at the morbid truth that if they were dead they wouldn't have to worry about surviving.
 Not to mention the irony that he had finally found some real sorcery, and immediately the sorcerers were dead.

-Brennan was really hoping to find someone to teach him magic.
+Brennan fought down the rising wish to find someone to teach him magic.
 It had started as a childhood fascination with the stories that were told in his hometown of Aaronsford far to the west.
-Stories of the great heros that first crossed the violent sea that sepparated this land from their ancestral land on the other side of the world.
+Stories of the great heroes that first crossed the violent sea that separated this land from their ancestral land on the other side of the world.
 The stories spoke of people who could calm the waves with a song, heal wounds, and fend off great armies with incredible elemental manifestations.
 It was said that all people at that time had some magic, although even then many of the most powerful sorcerers kept the details of their magic a secret.
-Now though it was incredibly hard to find anyone who even believed in sorcery and if they did it was more likely they were like these villagers, scared of something they didn't understand.
+Now it was incredibly hard to find anyone who even believed in sorcery and if they did it was more likely they were like these villagers, scared of something they didn't understand.

-When it was clear that this rag tag group of villagers were at least going to try to make it Brennan wished them well and took his leave up the road.
-He would just have to keep looking.
+When it was clear that this rag tag group of villagers were at least going to try to make it Brennan wished them well and took his leave up the road toward Eltryst.
+The weight of the Lord's strong box was significantly lighter than the weight of the loss behind him.